Constraints on primordial non-Gaussianity from Quaia: Introduction

-The main challenges for local PNG searches with LSS are related to the $\sim1/k^2$ behaviour of the scale-dependent bias contribution (where $k$ is the Fourier-space wavenumber).
+The main challenges for local PNG searches with LSS are related to the $\sim1/k^2$ behaviour of the scale-dependent bias contribution (where $k$ is the Fourier-space wavenumber) \cite{0710.4560}.
 Firstly, since the $\fNL$ signature peaks on large scales, maximising the effective volume covered by the LSS sample under study is of critical importance.
 This makes high-redshift quasars strong candidates to constrain $\fNL$ \cite{1904.08859,2305.07650,2309.15814}, although other tracers have been used and proposed, including the Cosmic Infrared Background \cite{2210.01049}, radio continuum surveys \cite{1402.2290}, and Luminous Red Galaxies (LRGs) \cite{2412.10279,2411.17623}.
 Secondly, the depth and completeness of any galaxy sample is never perfectly homogeneous, and multiple systematic effects may lead to spurious fluctuations in the observed distribution of galaxies.
-Since many of these sources of contamination are associated with Galactic foregrounds or variations in observing conditions, their impact is often dominant on large angular scales, and can lead to a significant bias on the inferred value of $\fNL$.
+Since many of these sources of contamination are associated with Galactic foregrounds or variations in observing conditions, their impact is often dominant on large angular scales and can lead to a significant bias on the inferred value of $\fNL$.
+Typical examples of systematics manifesting as a spurious modulation of power at the large scales, and that can mimic effects of primordial non-Gaussianities, are dust extinction, given the large apparent angular size of the Milky Way, or the expected variation of calibration or observing conditions between subsequent exposures of a telescopes carrying out a survey on large sky fractions \cite{weaverdyck2021}.
 Therefore, a robust measurement of $\fNL$ requires a tight control over the potential sources of systematic contamination in the data, or the use of data combinations that are resilient against them.

 In this paper we present constraints on $\fNL$ obtained by combining the clustering of quasars in the \gaia-\unwise quasar sample, \quaia \cite{2306.17749}, with the gravitational lensing of the CMB as reconstructed from the \planck temperature and polarization fluctuations \cite{2206.07773}.
 Specifically, we will employ a tomographic approach, measuring and analysing the angular power spectrum of the \quaia sources in bins of redshift, as well as their large-scale cross-correlation with CMB lensing.
 Although this approach discards information from large-scale radial modes in the quasar distribution, it allows for a completely self-consistent analysis while avoiding potential systematics in the spectro-photometric redshifts of the sample.
 Crucially, the data combination used here addresses the challenges described in the previous paragraph: the \quaia sample covers one of the largest effective volumes mapped by current LSS datasets.
 Since it is mostly based on data from space-borne experiments, the selection function of the sample and its associated spatial inhomogeneity can be accurately characterised, and the impact of residual contamination may be further mitigated through the use of the CMB lensing cross-correlations.
 It is also similar to other recent $\fNL$ analyses that exploited the projected clustering of photometric sources (quasars and LRGs) and CMB lensing cross-correlations, allowing us to compare our results with those using other state-of-the-art datasets.